We empower young Ghanaians to change society through entrepreneurship and innovation.

-- Develop innovative and successful businesses in Africa which are sustainable and financially viable.
+- Support development of innovative and successful businesses in Ghana which are sustainable and financially viable.

-Lack of stronger educational foundation, entrepreneurial skills and capital are among some of the key factors affecting youth employment and entrepreneurship in Africa.
-Nevertheless, the continent is endowed with very smart, creative and talented people who regardless of the socio-economic challenges, are applying themselves and making decent livelihoods for themselves and their families.
+Lack of stronger educational foundation, entrepreneurial skills and capital are among some of the key factors affecting youth employment and entrepreneurship in Ghana.
+Nevertheless, Ghana is endowed with very smart, creative and talented people who regardless of the socio-economic challenges, are applying themselves and making decent livelihoods for themselves and their families.